-*First published February 14, 2007 and moved to this page for better organization
+*Published February 14, 2007 and moved to this page for better organization

-First clean out as much as you can, then stuff the drain holes with small, tight wads of toilet paper or chunks of paper towel.
+First wipe out as much as you can, then stuff the drain holes with small, tight wads of toilet paper or chunks of paper towel.
 Pour preferred grime buster solution (listed below) in the track to completely cover without flowing over, then allow to soak for an hour or two.

 Loosening Up The Grime:

-- Denture Tablets (first dissolved in warm water)
+- Denture Tablets (dissolved in warm water)

 - Bleach & Water

-- Shower Track & Grout Brush
+- Track & Grout Brush

 - Old Toothbrush